Tax & Accountancy

 • Pest control and damp treatment.

-Work that upgrades the property, for example, replacing a standard kitchen with a high-specification one, installing an extension, or converting a loft, is capital expenditure and cannot be deducted from rental income.
-It may however be taken into account when calculating Capital Gains Tax on a future sale.
+Work that upgrades the property, such as replacing a standard kitchen with a high-specification one, installing an extension or converting a loft, is capital expenditure and cannot be deducted from rental income.
+It may, however, be taken into account when calculating Capital Gains Tax on a future sale.

 2. Letting agent and property management fees

 If you use a letting agent to find tenants, manage the tenancy, or both, their fees are fully deductible.
-This includes tenant-find fees (typically a percentage of the first month’s rent), ongoing management fees (typically 8 to 15% of monthly rent), renewal fees, and any charges for arranging repairs on your behalf.
+This includes tenant-find fees, ongoing management fees of typically 8% to 15% of monthly rent, renewal fees, and charges for arranging repairs on your behalf.

 3. Landlord insurance premiums